 RRSP Pitfalls: The are a few potential situations where the tax treatment of RRSPs can hurt you or at least attenuate some of the RRSP advantage.

-- If you buy and hold investments with capital gains without selling them, then you may not gain as much advantage from this tax deferral since you aren’t triggering tax anyway.
+- If you buy and hold investments with no capital gains without selling them, then you may not gain as much advantage from this tax deferral since you aren’t triggering tax anyway.

 - If you claim your RRSP deduction in a low income year and take the money out of your RRSP at a higher tax rate later, then you pay more tax than you would have otherwise.
 Generally, people are in a lower tax bracket when they take the money out later in life, but that is not a guarantee.
 Promotions and career advancement can bump your income.
 Marginal tax rates can also go up even if your income does not (mine went from 48% a few years ago to 54% now).
 Think it can’t go higher?
 Some countries have a top marginal rate ~60% and it was 72% for a while in Netherlands.
 Do you think that governments will be needing more tax revenue in the long-term future or will they muster the political will to decrease services and entitlements?